chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup_AWS.md

     sudo chef-automate bootstrap bundle unpack bootstrap.abb
     ```

-    - We don't recommend creating backups from the Disaster Recovery cluster unless it has become the active cluster and recieving traffic from the clients/nodes.
+    - We don't recommend creating backups from the Disaster Recovery cluster unless it has become the active cluster and receiving traffic from the clients/nodes.

     - Stop all the services on all Automate and Chef Infra frontend nodes using the following command: